ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 `mu + A^T lambda - s = 0`, `A n - b = 0`, and `n_i s_i = tau` with `n_i > 0`, `s_i > 0`.
 As `tau -> 0`, this tends to the original complementarity relation `n_i s_i = 0`.

-In current FPROPS equilibrium work, this full-space pathway is useful as fallback/cross-check, but reduced-space plus active-set handling has been more robust for low-temperature, boundary-dominated chemistry.
+In current FPROPS equilibrium work, this full-space pathway is useful as an explicit opt-in cross-check, but reduced-space plus active-set handling and the NLOPT/SLSQP full-space path are the normal build defaults.